-Apple hosted its WWDC 2020 conference today and there are a lot of changes coming to your iPhone thanks to the introduction of “iOS 14” and “iPadOS 14,” the iPhone and iPad’s next operating system.
+Apple has officially released its next iPhone and iPad operating system today and there are a lot of changes coming to your iPhone and iPad thanks to the introduction of “iOS 14” and “iPadOS 14.”

-iOS 14 will bring about some important features that users had long been asking for.
-It will change a lot of the interface elements that you daily interact with.
+iOS 14 brings about some important features that users had long been asking for.
+It changes a lot of the interface elements that you daily interact with.

-Moreover, it will get easier and way less annoying to use your iPhone and iPad with the new release once it’s available to the public in September/October alongside the iPhone 12.
+Moreover, it gets easier and way less annoying to use your iPhone and iPad with the new release.

 Prime among those features is a new list view on the home screen that allows sorting apps in a list instead of the same old grid deadlock.

 The regular, old home screen is still there, but you can easily get rid of it and use the App Library instead.

 It uses Siri suggestions paired with machine learning to suggest apps and categorize them in different sections so that they are easy to access.
 Furthermore, the feature also arranges your apps in a list so that you can access them in alphabetical order.

 Another important iOS feature that users had been asking for and that Apple announced on stage is the ability to set third-party apps as default.
 However, it seems to be limited to only browser and email apps.